Frequently

 In the event of a strike, a protection system simply

-creates a pre-determined path of low resistance
+creates a pre-determined path of low resistance to ground,

-to ground, facilitating a harmless discharge of
+facilitating a harmless discharge of the lightning strike.

 Q.

 Our Building Is Grounded.
-Doesn't That
+Doesn't That Protect Us?

 No.